Petersoj/LawnMower/README.md

 # Lawn Mower (Engineering Capstone Project)
 This is the repository for the remote-controlled (soon to be autonomous) lawn mower engineering capstone project.
-It contains the Lawn Mower Raspberry Pi code (Python) and the Remote Controller Arduino code (Arduino script).
+It contains the Lawn Mower Arduino code (may be Raspberry Pi Python code in the future) and the Remote Controller Arduino code.